Solway Junction Railway: Maintenance deferred, and closure

+1925 Ordnance Survey map of the railway.
+The line south of Bowness is marked as disused.

 In 1914 an assessment of the maintenance needs of the viaduct was carried out.
 The long metal structure exposed to a marine atmosphere had deteriorated and £15,500 would need to be expended in maintenance work.
 The work was suspended on the outbreak of World War I, which saw increased use of the viaduct for iron-ore and pig-iron traffic from West Cumbria to Scotland.
 It was announced that stations south of the viaduct were to be closed from 1 February 1917 but this decision was promptly rescinded The creation of a large munition works at Eastriggs, to the east of Annan, gave the line additional traffic; including (in May 1917) the Royal Train, carrying King George and Queen Mary on a four-day tour of that and other munitions factories.

 The Yorkshire Post reported in May 1921 that the Caledonian had closed the branch for both goods and passenger traffic; an engineering inspection of the viaduct had concluded that it was 'defective, and unsafe for the traffic' (but it was also said that the closure had been accelerated by the current miners' strike): all stations south of the Solway were therefore closed.
 When a local MP asked a parliamentary question on the closure in July 1921, the Minister of Transport said that the Caledonian were awaiting an abatement in post-war prices before they could consider the necessary repairs; the traffic the viaduct might carry was now much reduced, and such as remained could easily be routed via Carlisle.
 The estimated cost of repair was £70,000.
 In 1926, the London Midland and Scottish Railway confirmed that it had no intention of ever resuming passenger services on the Solway Junction.

 In the time between closure and demolition the viaduct was used as a de facto footbridge across the Firth by trespassing pedestrians – most notably on Sundays, when drinking establishments in Bowness were permitted to open but those in Annan were not.